JaqiKal/pixavibe/TESTING.md

 ![Wave](/documentation/testing_image/validate_wave.png)

-- Contrast issue in comments for the timestamp: I changed the color from #BC9BBB to a slightly darker hue, #966496.
+- Contrast issue in 'comments' for the timestamp: I changed the color from #BC9BBB to a slightly darker hue, #966496.
-- Error Missing form label.
+- Error'''''''''''.
+Missing form label.
 A form control does not have a corresponding label: <br>
   This was solved by adding a form label for <Form.Control> in both CommentCreateForm.ja and CommentEditForm.js. <br>
   ` <Form.Label htmlFor="commentContent" className="sr-only">` <br>
   and <br>
   `<Form.Label htmlFor="editCommentContent" className="sr-only">`

-- Error.
-Empty Link.
+- Error: Empty Link.
 A link contains no text: <br>
   Added 'aria-label' to links in Post.js

 ```